-Viewpoint, a Trimble Company, is a leading global provider of integrated software solutions for the construction industry.
+Viewpoint, a Trimble Company (NASDAQ: TRMB), is a leading global provider of integrated software solutions for the construction industry.
 Viewpoint software enables customers to integrate operations across the office, team and field to improve project profitability, enhance productivity, manage risk and effectively collaborate across the broad construction ecosystem.
 With nearly 8,000 clients, including more than 40 percent of the ENR 400, Viewpoint's innovations are transforming the construction industry by fully integrating operations across financial and HR systems, project management tools and mobile field solutions.
-For more information, please visit VIEWPOINT.com.au.
+For more information, visit: VIEWPOINT.com.

-Visit VIEWPOINT.com.au // Call +61 2 9492 4100
+VIEWPOINT.com // 02 9492 4112

-© 2019 Viewpoint, Inc. All rights reserved.
-Viewpoint®, VistaTM, Spectrum ®, ProContractorTM, Jobpac ConnectTM, Viewpoint TeamTM, Viewpoint Field ViewTM, Viewpoint Field TimeTM, Viewpoint Enterprise CloudTM, Viewpoint EstimatingTM, Viewpoint Estimating MEPTM, Viewpoint For ProjectsTM, Viewpoint HR ManagementTM, Viewpoint Field Management TM, Viewpoint Financial ControlsTM and ViewpointOneTM are trademarks or registered trademarks of Viewpoint, Inc. or its subsidiaries in the United States and other countries.
+© 2020 Viewpoint, Inc. A Trimble Company.
+All Rights Reserved.
+Viewpoint®, ViewpointOneTM, VistaTM, Spectrum®, ProContractorTM, Viewpoint TeamTM, Viewpoint Field ViewTM, Viewpoint Field TimeTM, Viewpoint EstimatingTM, Viewpoint HR ManagementTM, Viewpoint Field ManagementTM and JobPac ConnectTM are trademarks or registered trademarks of Viewpoint, Inc. in the United States and other countries.
 Other names and brands may be claimed as the property of others.